-In this section, we try to solve problems when Angles of depression are given.

-Angle of Depression and Angle of Elevation are equal become they are alternative angles.
+NUCC In this section, we try to solve Angle of Depression and Angles of $\theta$ problems when Angles of depression are Angle of Elevation are equal depression Angles of given. become they are alternative $\theta$ elevation angles.
+Fig. 6.20

-Example 6.26 A player sitting on the top of a tower of height 20 m observes the angle of depression of a ball lying on the ground as $60^{\circ}$ .
-Find the distance between the foot of the tower and the ball. $(\sqrt{3} = 1.732)$
+Example 6.26 A player sitting on the top of a tower of height 20 m observes the angle of depression of a ball lying on the ground as 60°.
+Find the distance between the foot of the tower and the ball. ( $\sqrt{3} = 1.732$ )